sguiz/calin/README.md

 ## Installing

-CALIN code requires Python 2.7 and installation of DNAplotlib, biopython and matplotlib 1.2 or newer.
+CALIN code requires Python 2.7 and installation of DNAplotlib, qm, biopython and matplotlib 1.2 or newer.
 For biopython, please download the module at http://biopython.org/wiki/Download and to install: `pip install biopython`.
-For DNAplotlib, please download the python code at https://github.com/VoigtLab/dnaplotlib and add the file to your calin directory.
+For DNAplotlib, please download the python code at https://github.com/VoigtLab/dnaplotlib and add the file to your calin script directory.
+For qm, please download the python code at https://pypi.python.org/pypi/qm and add the file to your calin script directory.

-To use CALIN, download all python files and place them to a single python diectory (with DNAplotlib).
+To use CALIN, download all python files and place them to the same diectory than DNAplotlib and qm.

 ## Getting Started